mitsuba-renderer/mitsuba3/docs/src/getting_started/compiling.rst

     mitsuba scene.xml

 where ``scene.xml`` is a Mitsuba scene file.
 Alternatively,

 .. code-block:: bash

-    mitsuba -m scalar-spectral-polarized scene.xml
+    mitsuba -m scalar_spectral_polarized scene.xml

-selects a specific variant that you selected in :monosp:`mitsuba.conf`.
-Call ``mitsuba --help`` to print additional information about various command line arguments.
+renders with a specific variant that was previously enabled in :monosp:`mitsuba.conf`.
+Call ``mitsuba --help`` to print additional information about the various possible command line options.

 GPU variants